‘Downton Abbey’ Movie Trailer Teases A Royal Visit

 — FASHION Magazine (@FashionCanada) April 4, 2019

-The Inquisitr shares that the movie will finally be on the big screen on September 13 in Europe, and September 20 in North America.
+The Inquisitr shares that the movie will finally be on the big screen on September 13 in Europe and September 20 in North America.

-Allen Leech, who plays Tom Branson, and is coming off the success of Bohemian Rhapsody says that Downton Abbey creator, Julian Fellowes will be bringing an emotional reunion to fans of the series.
+Allen Leech, who plays Tom Branson, and is coming off the success of Bohemian Rhapsody says that Downton Abbey creator Julian Fellowes will be bringing an emotional reunion to fans of the series.

 “It’s a big, epic story that’s definitely going to fill the big screen.
 That was our worry about taking the show from the small screen to the big screen.
 But you have Julian Fellowes, who won an Oscar for writing, and he’s done a great job with the story.”